mapattacker/python-timeseries/model.rst

 The dendrogram can be further enhanced by
  * adding title and axis labels
  * adding grids
- * truncating the bottom branches
+ * trimming the bottom branches
  * labelling each cluster split distance
  * a horizontal line to investigate where would be an appropriate cutoff point